hoangp/dotfiles/README.md

 ## Customization

-I don't provide many hooks for further customization; I'm a firm believer that dotfiles should be personal.
+I don't provide any hooks for further customization; I think dotfiles should be personal.
 That being said, I am a big fan of sharing dotfiles and taking inspiration from others’ configurations.
 You are welcome to copy parts of my configuration.